emacs-grammarly/lsp-grammarly/README.md

 ### 🔍 Method 1: Login with VSCode (easier)

-Install VSCode and install extension [vscode-grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly) from the extension panel.
+Install VSCode and, from the extension panel, select  [vscode-grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly), click on the drop-down arrow and select "Install pre-release version".
+(There is an [issue](https://github.com/znck/grammarly/issues/351) with the release version that causes authentication to fail, but this issue does not appear to affect the pre-release version.
+Alternatively, you may try version 0.18.0, which users [report](https://github.com/znck/grammarly/issues/350#issuecomment-1483848906) as working fine.)

 <p align="center"><img src="./etc/login/vscode-grammarly-extension.png"/></p>